-\ Ratio of net income attributable to equity holders of the Parent to weighted average number of shares
+^{} Ratio of net income attributable to equity holders of the Parent to weighted average number of shares outstanding during the year.
+Ratio of equity attributable to equity holders of the Parent to outstanding number of shares as of end-December.

-CONSOLIDATED TOTAL ASSETS & INVESTMENT PORTFOLIO (In Billion Pesos)
+CONSOLIDATED TOTAL ASSETS & INVESTMENT PORTFOLIO

+(In Billion Pesos)